-- Create the text in white color.
-The font used in Familian, and the size is 370 pt.
+White.
+The font used in Familian, and the Size is 370 pt.

 A dialog box will appear telling you that this will rasterize the type layer, and you will no longer be able to modify your text.
 So if you are sure you don’t need to modify your text, click yes and continue.

-- Notice also how the text layer’s thumbnail (icon) changes as the text is a 3D object right now.
+Notice also how the text layer’s thumbnail changes as the text is a 3D object right now.

 You can find some tips on how to use the 3D Camera Tools here.

 Next, we are going to modify the materials for the different sides of the 3D text.
 So open the 3D Panel (Window -> 3D), and expand the 3D object (click the arrow to its right) to view its different materials.
 Click each material name to modify its settings as shown below: